How did I become interested in working with kinky and poly people?

 My commitment to providing services to kinky, BDSM, poly, and altsex clients began when I was in graduate school and I wrote my dissertation on assessing bias in mental health services to BDSM clients.

 In order to better serve altsex communities and help clients find accepting and knowledgable clinicians, in 2009, I founded (and served as President for 9 years) of Open Minds: Psychotherapists Affirming Sexual and Gender Diversity.
 This San Francisco, Bay Area based group helps clinicians and trainees who work with sexual and gender diversity to network, consult, and support one another.
 We also have a directory to help Bay Area clients find psychotherapists.
-I am also on the board for TASHRA.
+I have also sat on the board for TASHRA.

 To read more of my work with BDSM, kink, poly, and altsex communities, you can find the following publications: